CrazyFedde/docs/commands.md

 #### Usage

-    .goodbye
+    !goodbye

 #### Aliases

-    .bye
+    !bye

 <a name="GoodbyeMessageCommand"></a>
 ### Goodbye Message

-Sets the goodbye message to the given string.
-If no arguments are passed, the goodbye message will be set back to the default goodbye message.
+Sets the message that should be sent when a user leaves the server, this command can only be used if the goodbye module is enabled for the current channel.
 You can customize how the goodbye message looks using [placeholders](/docs/{{version}}/placeholders).

 The **general.manage_server** permission is required to run this command.

 #### Usage

-    .goodbyemessage [message]
+    !goodbyemessage - Resets the goodbye back to the default message.
+    !goodbyemessage <message> - Sets the goodbye message to the given message.
+    !goodbyemessage <user> - If a valid username, nickname or user was mentioned, an example message will be sent for the given user.

 #### Aliases

-    .byemsg
+    !byemsg

 <a name="IAmCommand"></a>
 ### I Am

-Claims the role with the given name if it is claimable, giving the user the role.
+Gives you the role with the given name if it is in the self-assignable list of roles.

 #### Usage

-    .iam <role>
+    !iam <role>

 <a name="IAmNotCommand"></a>
 ### I Am Not

-Unclaims the role with the given name, removing the role from the user if the role is claimable.
+Removes the role with the given name from you if it is in the self-assignable list of roles.

 #### Usage

-    .iamnot <role>
+    !iamnot <role>

 #### Aliases

-    .iamn
+    !iamn

 <a name="KickCommand"></a>
 ### Kick

-Kicks the mentioned user off the server with the provided reason.
+Kicks the mentioned user from the server with the provided reason, this action will be reported to any channel that has modloging enabled.

 The **general.kick_members** permission is required to run this command.